 Performance - Education - Arts Advocacy

 As the Quartet-in-Residence at Emory, we perform throughout the University for audiences of every age and background, We see young children at Family Concerts, Emory students in performances throughout campus, including at annual, quartet-curated series such as "Ludwig at Law School" or "Bach at the Business School," and members of the greater community at formal performances in Emory's Emerson Hall.
-Many of our activities at Emory take place under the auspices of the Emory Chamber Music of Atlanta, an organization envisioned by founder and artistic director pianist William Ransom as bringing the finest Atlanta area musicians together with guest artists to perform the best of the chamber music repertoire for diverse audiences.
+Many of our activities at Emory take place under the auspices of the Emory Chamber Music Society of Atlanta, an organization envisioned by pianist William Ransom, founder and artistic director, as bringing the finest Atlanta area musicians together with guest artists to perform the best of the chamber music repertoire for diverse audiences.

 We believe that it is vital to educate the next generation musicians and music lovers, as well as share our specialized knowledge with our community.
 To that end, we founded the Emory Youth Chamber Music Program (EYCP) in 2006, which has since provided intensive training in small ensemble playing to over 200 pre-college students.
 We believe, whether or not our students go on to careers in music, that an education in ensemble playing improves collaborative and social skills, develops work ethic, and gives students hands-on exposure to the greatest works of art.
 To learn more about EYCP, please click here.

-A central aspect of our residency at Emory is cultivating a new generation of passionate and educated music lovers through integrating string quartet performance across academic disciplines.
+Through our residency at Emory we work as arts advocates, cultivating a new generation of passionate and educated music lovers.
+One way that we do this is through integrating string quartet performance across academic disciplines.
 As part of this mission, each semester we collaborate with professors across the curriculum to bring performance into the classroom.
 These interdisciplinary events explore how music relates to the topic of any given class, providing students with out-of-the-textbook perspective and experience while deepening their understanding of the subject.
-We have partnered with faculty in every discipline, including anthropology, biology, literature, history, physics, and everything in between, and there is always a wonderful connection to be made!
+We have partnered with faculty in every discipline, including anthropology, biology, literature, history and physics, and there is always a wonderful connection to be made!